caredove/CD-Integrations-Wordpress/README.txt

 == Changelog ==

+= 0.3.7 =
+* Fixing JS issues with button style dropdown caused when null - this was stopping the Fields from beign disabled when default style was chosen
+* Fixed issue where button colours wouldn't clear if switching back to default button style
+* Fixed colour issues with SVG placeholder button image
+* Fixed button text issues with SVG placeholder button image
+* Fixed Button preview sometimes showing white text on white background

 = 0.3.6 =
-* Made embeded iFrame for Search page min-height 900px;
+* Made embedded iFrame for Search page min-height 900px;
 * Fixed issue where button colour/text colour files are not greying out on TinyMCE editor load
-* Fixed issue where editing a button that hand blank field values whould show in TinyMCE editor
+* Fixed issue where editing a button that hand blank field values would show in TinyMCE editor

 = 0.3.5 =
 * Updated iFrame base URL for search popup to: https://www.caredove.com/